Case Study · AI · Teacher Tools

 Productization & Integration

-Moving from a limited beta to a full-fledged platform feature meant integrating Grading Assistant seamlessly into the application while also promoting its use to our teachers.
-To that end, I surveyed our teacher experience to ensure it supported and acknowledged Grading Assistant.
-I added iconographic notations to indicate when a given assignment used the feature to both differentiate it from "normal" assignments and remind teachers of their use of it.
-I added calls to action for its use in appropriate locations, such as recommended assignments on the dashboard and assignment library, ensuring that teachers would be both encouraged to use it as well as have access to it through familiar means.
-I also created upsells for our free teacher users to get them to try out Grading Assistant as part of a free trial.
-Very encouragingly, we found that teachers who used Grading Assistant during the free trial were 70% more likely to apply for Premium.
+Moving from a limited beta to a full-fledged platform feature meant integrating Grading Assistant seamlessly into the application while also promoting its use.
+I surveyed our teacher experience to ensure it supported and acknowledged Grading Assistant, adding iconographic notations to differentiate it from normal assignments, and calls to action in appropriate locations such as recommended assignments on the dashboard and in the assignment library.

 Conclusion